In the State of Florida, reckless driving is a second-degree misdemeanor punishable by a maximum of 90 days in jail and a $500 fine.

 As a former prosecutor in Miami-Dade County, I can assure you that defendants charged with reckless driving are not offered pretrial diversion (PTD).
 The State's initial plea offer for a person without a criminal record is a withhold of adjudication (not a conviction), payment of court costs, a $250 fine, and 8 - 12 hours of traffic school.

 You may be physically arrested for reckless driving, or you may be issued a promise to appear (PTA).
 Either way, it's an arrest.
-You should never walk into criminal court without the aid of a South Florida criminal lawyer from our firm.
+You should never walk into criminal court without the aid of a Miami-Dade County criminal lawyer from our firm.

 Call me today to discuss your reckless driving case.